6 Conflict Resolution Strategies That Can Save Time

-Conflict is a reality of everyday life, but when it manifests in the workplace, it can hamper productivity and cause undue frustration.
-This can result from anything.
-From a colleague who refuses to pull his/her own weight to a manager who denies you leaves.
-One thing is clear though; conflict resolution should be your priority, rather than the conflict itself.
+Conflict is a reality of everyday life, but when it occurs in the workplace, it can disrupt productivity and cause frustration.
+Whether it stems from a colleague not pulling their weight or a manager denying leave requests, one thing is clear: prioritizing conflict resolution strategies is essential.
+Focusing on solutions rather than the conflict itself helps create a more harmonious work environment.

 Understanding Conflict